Radon, cosine and sine transforms on Grassmannian manifolds: Abstract

 \section{Abstract}

-Let $G_{n,r}(\bbK)$ be the Grassmannian manifold of $k$-dimensional $\bbK$-subspaces in $\bbK^n$ where $\bbK=\mathbb R, \mathbb C, \mathbb H$ is the field of real, complex or quaternionic numbers.
-We consider the Radon, cosine and sine transforms, $\mathcal R_{r^\prime, r}$, $\mathcal C_{r^\prime, r}$ and $\mathcal S_{r^\prime, r}$, from the $L^2$ space $L^2(G_{n,r}(\bbK))$ to the space $L^2(G_{n,r^\prime}(\bbK))$, for $r, r^\prime \le n-1$.
-The $L^2$ spaces are decomposed into irreducible representations of $G$ with multiplicity free.
-We compute the spectral symbols of the transforms under the decomposition.
-For that purpose we prove two Bernstein-Sato type formulas on general root systems of type BC for the sine and cosine type functions on the compact torus $\mathbb R^r/{2\pi Q^\vee}$ generalizing our recent results for the hyperbolic sine and cosine functions on the non-compact space $\mathbb R^r$.
-We find then also a characterization of the images of the transforms.
-Our results generalize those of Alesker-Bernstein and Grinberg.
-We prove further that the Knapp-Stein intertwining operator for certain induced representations is given by the sine transform and we give the unitary structure of the Stein's complementary series in the compact picture.
+Let $G_{n,r}(\bbK)=G/K$ be the Grassmannian manifold of $k$-dimensional $\bbK$-subspaces in $\bbK^n$ where $\bbK=\mathbb R, \mathbb C, \mathbb H$ is the field of real, complex or quaternionic numbers.
+The Radon, cosine and sine transforms, $\mathcal R_{r^\prime, r}$, $\mathcal C_{r^\prime, r}$ and $\mathcal S_{r^\prime, r}$, from the $L^2$ space $L^2(G_{n,r}(\bbK))$ to the space $L^2(G_{n,r^\prime}(\bbK))$, for $r, r^\prime \le n-1$ are defined as integral operators in terms inclusion relations of and angles between the subspaces.
+We compute the spectral symbols of the transforms and characterize their images under the decomposition of $L^2$ spaces into irreducible subspaces of $G$.
+For that purpose we prove two Bernstein-Sato type formulas on general root systems of type BC for the sine and cosine type functions.
+It is observed further that the Knapp-Stein intertwining operator for certain induced representations is given by the sine transform and as a consequence we give the unitary structure of the Stein's complementary series in the compact picture.

 \mP{\mathcal P} \mF{\mathcal F} \SdN{\mathcal S^N} \eSdN{\mathcal S_N^\prime} \Gc{G_{\mathbb C}} \rqs{G\backslash K_{\mathbb C}}

 \baselineskip 1.25pc